 Frequent urination is the need to urinate more than you normally would.
 The urge can strike suddenly and can cause you to lose control of your bladder.
 It can feel uncomfortable, like your bladder is extremely full.
 This is also referred to as having an overactive bladder.
-According to a 2009 study, urinating every two hours or more is considered to be frequent urination.
+Doctors consider urinating every two hours or more to be frequent urination.

 The key to treating frequent urination is addressing the underlying cause.
 Read on to learn more about frequent urination and how it’s treated.

 A urinary tract infection (UTI) is a common cause of frequent urination.
-This occurs when bacteria enters into the bladder through the urethra.
-According the University of Maryland Medical Center, 50 percent of women will experience at least one UTI in their lives.
-Between 30 and 40 percent of infections will recur within six months of the first one.
+This happens when bacteria enters the bladder through the urethra.
+It is estimated that 50 to 60 percent of women will experience at least one UTI in their lives.
+One-third of women will experience one before the age of 24 that’s severe enough to require antibiotics.

 - conditions affecting muscles, nerves, and tissues

-Excessive caffeine, nicotine, and alcohol irritate the bladder walls and can worsen symptoms.
+Excessive caffeine, nicotine, and alcohol may also irritate the bladder walls and can worsen frequent urination symptoms.

 You Asked, We Answered

 - I’ve been having abdominal pain and pressure when I urinate for a few weeks.
 Also, when I urinate it feels like my bladder is still full.
 A urine culture was normal.
 What could be causing this?- Anonymous